 Church of St. Johns’

-Built in the late 14th century, the St. Johns’ church houses the tallest tower in the entire old town of Vilnius.
-In 1965, the church became a part of Vilnius University buildings, and in 1975 it was turned into a museum of science.
+Built in the late 14th century, the Church of St. Johns houses the tallest tower in the entire old town of Vilnius.
+In 1965, the church became part of the Vilnius University buildings, and in 1975, it was turned into a museum of science.

 Next stop: Church of St. Nicholas, Šv.
 Mikalojaus g.
 4, Vilnius, 01133

-Luckily, the director of this museum was quite liberal and allowed the church to be a safe place for some dissident activities, such as printing underground press.
+And while beautiful, I’m sure you’re wondering why did I want to stop here and show you the place?
+Because, the director of this museum, luckily, was quite liberal and allowed the church to be a safe place for some dissident activities, such as writing for distribution through the printing of underground press.
 Julius Sasnauskas also worked here as a guard, and in his free time, he’d use one of the rooms in this huge church to sit down and work with his typewriter.

-The church is so big, indeed, that he once hid a newspaper he had printed under some wood planks in the attic and came back to pick them up 8 years later – and they were still there, untouched, never found by anyone.
-We will talk more about Julius and his buddies soon, but before that, I recommend climbing the bell tower of the church to see the beautiful rooftops of Vilnius Old Town, which you can easily do during visiting hours with a ticket.
-Find out more here.
+Indeed, the church is so big that Julius once hid a newspaper he had printed under some wood planks in the attic then came back to pick them up 8 years later – and they were still there, untouched, never found by anyone.
+We'll talk more about Julius and his buddies soon, but before that, I recommend climbing the bell tower of the church to see the beautiful rooftops of Vilnius Old Town, which you can easily do during visiting hours with a ticket.

-Once you are done exploring this stop and have followed directions to the next one, click “continue.”
+Once you’re done exploring this stop, please follow the directions to the next one and click “continue.”